aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-inference-ray-serve/README.md

-# ECS distributed inference using Ray serve
+# ECS distributed inference using Ray Serve

-This solution blueprint creates the infrastructure to run distributed inference jobs using a [Ray cluster](https://docs.ray.io/en/latest/cluster/getting-started.html) with Ray serve
+This solution blueprint creates the infrastructure to run distributed inference jobs using a [Ray cluster](https://docs.ray.io/en/latest/cluster/getting-started.html) with Ray Serve

 ## Components

 * Service discovery: The head node is registered to a private DNS using local zones via cloud map.
 This allows worker tasks to discover the head task and join the cluster on start up.
-* 2 autoscaling groups: One for the head instance and another one for the worker instances
+* 2 EC2 capacity providers: One for the head instance and another one for the worker instances
-* ECS service definition:
+* ECS services:
   * Head service: runs singleton processes responsible for cluster management along with training and inference jobs
   * Worker service: runs training and inference jobs